Psidium cattleyanum: Ecology

 P. cattleyanum does not dominate plant communities in its native range.
-But, it is invasive due to its robust tolerance to many different environments.
+It is considered invasive due to its robust tolerance to many different environments.
 P. cattleyanum is prevalent in both undisturbed and highly disturbed roadside habitats in its invasive range.
 Its invasive quality may be explained by a high amount of genetic variation, as variants of different fruit colors cluster at different elevations.
 Additionally, P. cattleyanum is both very shade-tolerant and able to withstand soils with a moderate to high pH level.
 It is also capable of withstanding heavy leaf litter and responding to bending or breaking of its branches by generating vigorous shoots.

 P. cattleyanum is often associated with invasive feral pigs The two species are often found near each other, most likely because feral pigs aid in the spread of P. cattleyanum.
 The pigs disturb habitats by digging in the soil, making it easier for P. cattleyanum seeds to reach the soil.
 Additionally, feral pigs may ingest the fruits, whose seeds reach the soil in the scat of the feral pigs.

 Preliminary research suggests that P. cattleyanum is allelopathic, as its roots have been found to inhibit the growth of at least two other plant species when soil pH was not a factor.